WHAT YOU SHOULD KNOW:

 AFTER YOU LEAVE:

-You may have your usual diet after the procedure.
-Chew your food well to make it easier to swallow.
+You may eat foods you normally eat.
+Chew your food well.
 Eat soft foods if you still have problems swallowing.
-Some soft foods include applesauce, baby food, bananas, cooked cereal, cottage cheese, eggs, gelatin, pudding, and yogurt.
-Ask your caregiver for more information on the type of food that is right for you.
+Soft foods include applesauce, bananas, cooked cereal, cottage cheese, eggs, pudding, and yogurt.
+Ask for more information on what types of food to eat.

 - You have more problems swallowing food.